 Our Executive Team Meet the team behind SkyCentral

-As President, CEO and co-founder of SkyCentral Mr. Turner brings thirty years experience in software design, development and implementation.
+As co-founder of SkyCentral Mr. Turner brings thirty years experience in software design, development and implementation.

-SkyCentral is one of four companies in which David is the entrepreneurial founder.
+SkyCentral is one of five companies in which David is an entrepreneurial co-founder.

 Mr. Turner has received credentials from the National CRM Association as a CRM Certified Professional.
 He has a B.S. in Materials Science and Engineering from the University of Utah and an MBA from Brigham Young University.